mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 Note that all tendencies, except non-physics tendencies, are in the ``gfs_phys`` diagnostic module.
 The non-physics tendencies are in the ``gfs_dyn`` module.
 This is reflected in the :numref:`Table %s <avail_tend_processes>`.

-Note that some host models, such as the UFS, have a limit of how many fields can be output in a run.
+Note that some :term:`host models <host model>`, such as the UFS, have a limit of how many fields can be output in a run.
 When outputting all tendencies, this limit may have to be increased.
 In the UFS, this limit is determined by variable ``max_output_fields`` in namelist section ``&diag_manager_nml`` in file ``input.nml``.

 Further documentation of the ``diag_table`` file can be found in the `UFS Weather Model User’s Guide <https://ufs-weather-model.readthedocs.io/en/release-public-v3/InputsOutputs.html#diag-table-file>`_.

-When the model completes, the fv3_history will contain these new variables.
+When the model completes, the fv3_history file will contain these new variables.

 SCM
 ^^^